 After the initial discovery process, we will propose a fixed fee based on your unique situation.
 Throughout the relationship, we will then periodically review this with you and propose adjustments to ensure it stays commensurate with the services provided and value received.

 As your Personal CFO, we seek to provide true wealth management, which we define as a Collaborative Relationship with Financial Life Planning and Investment Management.
 Below we outline examples of the specific services included in each of these categories, however, this list is not exhaustive as we tailor our services to the needs of each client.

 What you should be asking every advisor before you entrust them with your financial life.

 What you should be asking every advisor before you entrust them with your financial life.

-Yes, Laminar Wealth LLC is a Registered Investment Advisor (RIA) and David Oransky is an Investment Advisor Representative (IAR) of Laminar Wealth LLC.
+Yes, Laminar Wealth LLC is a Registered Investment Adviser (RIA).
+David Oransky and Mary Oransky are Investment Adviser Representatives (IAR) of Laminar Wealth LLC.

 No, we do not sell any investment or insurance products.
 Other financial advisors have chosen to be dually registered under a hybrid business model so that they can earn both advisory fees from their clients and commissions from financial and insurance companies for certain products they recommend.
 While the current law allows this, we believe that wearing “two hats” is confusing and difficult to discern when your advisor is acting in your best interests as a fiduciary versus when they are acting as a sales person for the companies they represent.
 As a fee-only advisor, we never take off the “fiduciary hat” and are always representing you and acting in your best interests.
 If the need for insurance products arises (it often does) we will refer to you to a qualified insurance agent and then act as your advocate throughout the process.